Embed Theatre Lab’s award-winning Life Stories Program in your organization or community

 Who Should Attend the Life Stories Institute?

 The Life Stories Institute is for people of all ages, background, and skill sets.
 Acting or teaching experience is not required.
-There are countless ways that the Life Stories Institute training can positively impact your life and the lives of those around you.
 Past participants have been graduate students, grandparents, volunteers, business owners, members of the clergy, actors, teachers, counselors, life coaches, artists, and more.
 The Life Stories Institute may be a good fit for you want to:

 - Inspire positive professional breakthroughs in your employees.